sehHeiden/poll_election_bavaria_2023/readme.md

 | Linke  | 1.3 %      | 1.7 %                | 1.8 %              | 1.5 %           |
 | SPD    | 3.7 %      | 4.1 %                | 2.1 %              | 8.4 %           |

-These Percentages are 30 percent points to high for `Freie Waehler`.
+These Percentages are 30 percent points too high for `Freie Waehler`.
-Therefore, we estimate the same data again, but only within the time period of doy 260 (Sep.
+Therefore, we estimate the same data again, but only within the time period from day of the year (doy) 260 (Sep.
 17th) to 280 (Oct.
-7th).
-After the Aiwanger affair calmed down to the day before the election.
+7th), after the Aiwanger affair calmed down to the day before the election.

 | Party  | Percentage | Percentage Followers | Percentage Bavaria | Election Result |
 | ------ | ----------:| --------------------:| ------------------:| ---------------:|